leanprover-community/mathlib3/docs/contribute/doc.md

 * *Main definitions* (optional, can be covered in the summary)
 * *Main statements* (optional, can be covered in the summary)
 * *Notations* (omitted only if no notation is introduced in this file)
-* *Implementation notes* (description of important design decisions or interface features)
+* *Implementation notes* (description of important design decisions or interface features, including use of type classes and `simp` canonical form for new definitions)
 * *References* (references to textbooks or papers, or Wikipedia pages)
 * *Tags* (a list of keywords that could be useful when doing text search in mathlib to find where something is covered)